The North Face Thermoball Eco Snow Triclimate 3-in-1 - Women's Review

 Our Analysis and Test Results

-The Thermoball Eco Snow Triclimate 3-in-1 accomplishes a lot in a small space.
+Understated and highly functional, the Thermoball Eco Snow Triclimate 3-in-1 accomplishes a lot in a small space.
 It's a 3-in-1 jacket that couples a waterproof exterior and a well-integrated zip-in synthetic liner.
-We like how understated it appears and how highly functional it is.
-Note that most testers agree that this model runs a little slimmer than most ski jackets, so size accordingly, especially if you intend to wear thick layers underneath.
+If you intend to wear thick layers underneath, definitely note that most testers agree that this model runs a little slimmer than most ski jackets, so size accordingly.

 Performance Comparison